WizKids Minis Booster Sets Demystified

 Note on monetization: We do not earn any money from any of these links, nor do we have any financial relationship with any of the retailers at this time.
 Troll & Toad has sponsored videos on our YouTube channel in the past but is not currently an ongoing advertiser.

-CoolStuffInc — Tends to only have the most recent bricks and cases in stock.
+CoolStuffInc — Tends to only have the most recent bricks and cases in stock but often competitive for the cheapest launch price.
 If you are part of their loyalty program, though, you may get good deals on singles and they offer 99 cent shipping for singles.

 Troll & Toad — Tends to have singles that are out of stock or hard to find elsewhere.